blackcrowX/Data_Analytics_Portfolio/Project_I/README.md

 ## Introduction

-Insurance fraud is a huge problem in the industry and it's difficult to identify fraudulent claims.
-My goal was to help an insurer understand what the main characteristics of fraudulent claims are and visualize the findings.
-Furthermore, the insurer wanted to know if there was a correlation with the months as customer.
-This resulted in following questions for me:
+Insurance fraud poses significant challenges within the industry, as identifying fraudulent claims remains a complex task.
+In this project, my objective was to assist an insurer in gaining a deeper understanding of the key characteristics associated with fraudulent claims and visually represent the findings.
+Additionally, the insurer sought to determine if a correlation exists between the duration of the policyholder's tenure and the likelihood of a fraudulent claim.
+To address these objectives, the following pivotal questions guided the analysis:

-1. Which state has the highest total of fraudulent claims?
+1. Which state exhibits the highest aggregate of fraudulent claims?

-2. What are common properties of insured who committed fraud?
+2. What are the common attributes among policyholders who engage in fraudulent activities?

-3. What is the most common choice of incident for fraudulent claims?
+3. Which type of incident is most frequently associated with fraudulent claims?

-4. Is there a correlation between the month as customer and if a claim is fraudulent?
+4. Is there a discernible correlation between the duration of the policyholder's tenure and the likelihood of fraudulent claims?

-By answering these questions, I will be able to help the insurer gain insights into fraudulent claims and what their statistical properties are.
+By addressing these questions comprehensively, valuable insights will be provided to the insurer, enabling a deeper understanding of the statistical characteristics associated with fraudulent claims.

 ## Data

-The data contains records on fraudulent and non-fraudulent car insurance claims from the 1st of January 2015 till the 28th of February 2015.
-The CSV file columns are separated into various information regarding the policy, the insured, the incident, the resulting claims made and if the claim was fraudulent.
+The dataset encompases records of car insurance claims, spanning from the 1st of January 2015 to the 28th of February 2015 and provides a comprehensive array of columns, offering insights into essential information such as policy details, insured individuals, incident characteristics, claim details, and crucially, whether each claim is fraudulent or not.

 **Data:** [`car-insurance-claims.csv`](https://github.com/blackcrowX/Data-Analysis-Portfolio/blob/main/Project-I/car-insurance-claims.csv)